Tips of the week !

 The latest release was a few weeks ago (see the release note)

-On the menu is the anomaly detection in DataMa Impact, which allows to quickly identify an abnormal point in the monitoring of a KPI, and then to understand its drivers.
+On the menu is the anomaly detection in Datama Impact, which allows to quickly identify an abnormal point in the monitoring of a KPI, and then to understand its drivers.

 Compatible with the classic Datama sources, you just need to activate the ‘anomaly detection’ toggle at the top left of Impact to see the results appear, which will soon be automatically exportable in a slack or an email :bell: